remla25-team12/model-training/README.md

 dvc pull
 ```

+> Note that due to problems with querying the Google Drive account too heavily, the `dvc pull` and `dvc push` commands may produce errors.
+This is an acknowledged problem, but it is purely related to the security management of Google Drive.
+However, this does not affect the DVC setup, and you can continue running the following commands in the README.

 ## Showing Experimental Results

 To evaluate and track your machine learning experiments using DVC, you can run the experiments and view their resulting metrics as follows: